Solar Orbiter's Energetic Particle Detector (EPD)

 which is the sole power and data interface of EPD to the spacecraft.

-STEIN consists of a single unit having two view cones in opposite directions.
+STEP consists of a single unit having two view cones in opposite directions.
 SIS consists of two sensor heads with roughly opposite (160°) view directions sharing a common electronics box.
 EPT-HET has multiple view cones sharing a common electronics box.
 There are two identical EPT-HET units.
-LET has multiple view cones and consists of two separate identical units.

 The overall energy coverage achieved with the EPD sensors is 0.002 MeV to 20 MeV for electrons, 0.003 MeV to 100 MeV for protons, 0.008 MeV/n to 200 MeV/n for heavy ions (species-dependent).